 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-But (whew, there’s a “but!”) if you use the following nine simple steps to your easiest garden ever, your hours will be only once or twice a season instead of weekly or monthly.
+But (whew, there’s a “but!”) if you use the following nine simple steps to your easiest garden ever, those hours spent on maintenance will be only once or twice a season instead of weekly or monthly.

 Either way, these steps will make sure you have less weeds, less watering, less fussing – and more enjoying, which is the goal, right?

 9 Steps To Your Easiest Garden Ever

-- Sun patterns – know the areas of sun, shade, partial sun/shade and type of sun (i.e., hot western afternoon sun is harsher for plants than cooler morning sun).
+- Sun patterns.
+Know the areas of sun, shade, partial sun/shade and the type of sun (i.e., hot western afternoon sun is harsher for plants than cooler morning sun).
 Plants that need full sun will require 6-8 hours of sunshine daily, partial sun is usually 4-6 hours.

-- Water needs – figure out which areas are dry (under eaves and large trees), moist (near water) or hot (like those afternoon sun spots).
+- Water needs.
+Figure out which areas are dry (under eaves and large trees), moist (near water) or hot (like those afternoon sun spots).
 Also, make a note of where your water sources are and start your gardens as close as possible or plant to extend them.

 2. Start Small & Draw a Simple Plan

-- Choose just 2-4 areas to start your garden, preferably close to your house so you can see the needs and benefit from the increased beauty.
+- Choose only 2-4 areas to start your garden, preferably close to your house so you can see the needs and benefit from the increased beauty.

 3. Pick the Right Plants